Loon Lake, Saskatchewan: History

 Loon Lake incorporated as a village on January 1, 1950.

 Steele Narrows, a strait in Makwa Lake, is approximately 15 km from the village and is the site of the Battle of Loon Lake, which was last battle of the North-West Rebellion.
 The battle was fought on June 3, 1885, and resulted in the defeat of the Cree First Nations band government which ended the rebellion.
 It is a National Historic Site of Canada and part of Steele Narrows Provincial Park.

 Attractions

 Loon Lake has a 9-hole grass greens golf course with a licensed dining area.
-The village offers postal, food, gas, and banking services.
+The village offers postal, food, and gas.
 There are also two resorts, Pine Cove and Makwa Lake, that offer rental cabins.

 About 5 km to the west of the village is Makwa Lake Provincial Park and on nearby Jumbo Lake is Silver Birch Bible Camp.
 There are seven fresh water lakes within 5 miles (8 km) of the village with recreation opportunities.

 Every fall, there is big game hunting within 10 miles (16 km) with a variety of outfitters.